koykov/dyntpl/readme.md

 # Dynamic templates

+Dynamic replacement for [quicktemplate](https://github.com/valyala/quicktemplate) template engine.

+## Retrospective

+We're used for a long time quicktemplate for building JSON to interchange data between microservices on high-load project and we were happy.
+But now we need to able change existing templates or add new templates on the fly.
+Unfortunately quicktemplates doesn't support this and this package was developed as replacement.

+It reproduces many of qtpl features and syntax.

 ## Benchmarks

+Here is a result of internal benchmarks:
 ```
 BenchmarkCtxGet-8                 20000000       110 ns/op       0 B/op       0 allocs/op
 BenchmarkCtxPoolGet-8             10000000       152 ns/op       0 B/op       0 allocs/op